3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 The following are known issues on the current release.

 1. **Not Yet Supported**
     - HDMI and Expansion bus audio.
-At present only Bluetooth audio is supported (on both Debian and AOSP builds)
+(At present only Bluetooth audio is supported)
-    - Video playback in Debian.
-This will be addressed in a future software release **TODO: check this**
     - Some video formats are not decoded in Android, and will not be played with the current release
     - HDMI hotplug detection (HPD) is not supported.
 (Note: You can still plug in HDMI cable after the board booted, which make HDMI work through two candidate modes: 1280x720p and 800x600p.
 However these are not HPD, they is built-in default.)
-    - Hardware graphics acceleration (Mali GPU) for OpenGL ES on the Debian build.
-This will be addressed in a future software release.
-GPU acceleration is functional in the AOSP build **TODO: check this**
     - The Bluetooth LED is not functional in the Android build **TODO: check this**
-    - Power button behavior. **TODO: check this**
+    - Power button behavior. https://bugs.96boards.org/show_bug.cgi?id=160 **TODO: check this**
+    - HDMI display sometimes goes off when in AOSP.
+See [bug #136](https://bugs.96boards.org/show_bug.cgi?id=136)
 2. **USB gives occasional non-fatal kernel trace messages** `usb usb1: clear tt 1 (9032) error -22`
 This is under current investigation.
 3. **Apple Bluetooth Keyboards/Mice/Trackpads do not work** This is under current investigation.
-4. **Attempting BT file transfer freezes the board** This is under current investigation.
+4. **Attempting BT file transfer freezes the board** This is under current investigation.  **TODO check this**
-5. **On some boards there is no automatic boot to Linux after pressing reset button** On some boards, after pressing 'reset' button on serial Mezanine board, HiKey boots to fastboot mode always.
-6. **Switching user may cause a blank screen** Clicking on the Switch User button can cause the screen to go blank.
+5. **Switching user may cause a blank screen** Clicking on the Switch User button can cause the screen to go blank.
 This is being investigated.

-4. **TODO: any known bug, need to be added here **

 **Reporting New Issues**